Hurricane Ida hits Cuba, and parts of US Gulf Coast order evacuations with major Sunday landfall expected - KTVZ

 A storm surge watch was issued Friday for Sabine Pass, Texas, to the Alabama-Florida state line.

-Two major hurricanes struck the US last year, both with landfalls in Louisiana: Laura as a Category 4 in August, and Zeta as a Category 3 in October.
+Two major hurricanes made landfall in the state in 2020: Laura as a Category 4 in August, and Zeta as a Category 3 in October.
 Zeta initially was thought to be a Category 2 storm when it hit, but a subsequent data review showed that it was Category 3 strength at landfall.

-The last storm to undergo rapid intensification was Hurricane Grace last week before it hit Mexico.
+Hurricane Delta also slammed into the state in October as a Category 2 storm.

 The-CNN-Wire